- Website buttons are UI design elements that allow users to carry out particular actions.

 4. Reset the Browser

-- Then scroll to the bottom of the Settings tab.
-Click the Restore settings to their original defaults option.
+- Next, click the Restore settings to their original defaults option.

 - Press the Reset settings button.